Splenectomy is surgery to remove the

 The spleen helps the body fight certain types of bacteria.
 If your spleen is removed, your body will be less able to fight serious infections.
 So your doctor will suggest that you have:

-- Vaccines.
-The pneumococcal, meningococcal, and Haemophilus influenza type B (Hib) vaccines will help prevent serious infections, such as pneumonia.
+meningococcal, and Haemophilus influenza type B (Hib) vaccines will help prevent serious infections, such as pneumonia.
 If you know in advance that you will have your spleen removed, plan to get these vaccines 2 weeks before your surgery.
 If you have your spleen removed after a trauma, you can have the vaccines as soon after surgery as your doctor recommends.
 For more information, see Immunizations.